Chimp56/IntelligentRobotics-project1/readme.md

 ```

 To launch the world, robot, and controller, run the following command in your terminal:
+** Note - only used for testing the world.
+May be removed later. **
 ```bash
 roslaunch project1 room_hallway_world.launch
 ```

 To start mapping the environment using SLAM, run: